-Eric L. Vaughan is president and CEO of illustro Systems International, LLC, a company that partners with organizations to help IT management transform and extend their mainframe investments.
-Eric has more than 27 years of experience in the technology industry, and is a frequent event speaker and contributor to industry publications.
-Email: evaughan@illustro.com; Website: illustro.com
+Eric L. Vaughan is president and CEO of illustro Systems International, LLC.
+He has more than 20 years of experience in the IT industry and is leading illustro in its focus on helping IT executives extend and enhance their existing investments.
+Voice: 214-800-8900 • e-Mail: evaughan@illustro.com